Dating creation

 Dating creation is the attempt to provide an estimate of the age of Earth or the age of the universe as understood through the creation myths of various religious traditions.
-Various traditional beliefs held that the Earth, or the entire universe, was brought into being in a grand creation event by one or more deities.
+Various traditional beliefs hold that the Earth, or the entire universe, was brought into being in a grand creation event by one or more deities.
 After these cultures develop calendars, a question arises: Precisely how long ago did this creation event happen?

 Sumerian and Babylonian

 One of the Old Babylonian versions of the ancient Sumerian King List (WB 444) lists various mythical antediluvian kings and gives them reigns of several tens of thousands of years.
 The first Sumerian king Alulim, at Eridu, is described as reigning for 28,800 years, followed by several later kings of similar periods.
 In total these antediluvian kings ruled for 241,200 years from the time when "the kingship was lowered from heaven" to the time when "the flood" swept over the land.
 However, most modern scholars do not believe the ancient Sumerians or Babylonians believed in a chronology of their own this old.
 Instead they believed that these figures were either fabrications, or were based on not literal solar years (365.2425 days) but instead lunar months (29.53059 days).

 Cicero, reacting to the chronologies of such authors as Berossos (who composed a Greek-language history of Babylonia, known as the Babyloniaca, during the 3rd century BC), strongly criticised the claim that the Babylonians had kings going back hundreds of thousands of years:

 Diodorus Siculus also wrote something similar about how he believed the Babylonians fabricated their chronology:

 Despite these criticisms, some ancient Greeks, including most notably Alexander Polyhistor and Proclus, believed the Babylonian kings were hundreds of thousands of years old, and that the Babylonians dated their creation 400,000–200,000 years before their own time.